senges/kitt/README.md

 Kitt is a container based portable shell environment.

-Spawn your shell, with your tools, and your config, anywhere.
+Build, push and distribute your shell, with your tools, and your config, anywhere.

 ## Installation